bwsw/sj-platform/SJDocs/source/Tutorial.rst

 Introduction
 -----------------------

-This tutorial is aimed to represent SJ-Platform and give a quick start for a user to see the platform at work.
+This tutorial is aimed to present SJ-Platform and give a quick start for a user to see the platform at work.

 The demo projects presented below are example tasks developed to demonstrate a user how to run his/her first SJ module.
 A step-by-step guidance will help to deploy the system in a local mode (minimesos) or at a cluster (Mesos) and to implement a module example to a real-life task.